urbikn/statistical-dependancy-parsing/README.md

-# Graph-Based Averaged Perceptron for Statistical Dependency Parsing
+# Graph-Based Structural Perceptron for Statistical Dependency Parsing
-This is a Python implementation of a graph-based averaged perceptron for statistical dependency parsing, using the Chu-Liu-Edmonds algorithm for decoding.
+This is a Python implementation of a graph-based (averaged) structural perceptron for statistical dependency parsing, using the Chu-Liu-Edmonds algorithm for decoding.
 The project was tested on training English and German, and is designed to work with .conll06 datasets.

 ## Project structure